-Premium discounts are offered by some insurers if you are a member of a recognised motorcycle club.
+Trike insurance discounts are offered by some insurers if you are a member of a recognised owners club.

 It’s not hard to understand the logic.
 If you take the time and money to join a club, it shows you’re passionate and that passion suggests you might take just that little bit more care of your trike.

 To give you an idea of the savings to be had, insurers on Principal’s motorcycle insurance panel offer discounts of up to 10% to recognised owners club members.

 Discounts may also be available to members of the NABD.

 This well-established and much admired charity supports in a variety of ways bikers with a physical disability.

 It’s a fine outfit, with one benefit being the insurance discounts the NABD has secured for its members.